Fragility of surface states in non-Wigner Dyson topological insulators: Spectral flow: Bulk perspective

 Locality of $H_{\rm f}$ implies that $U$ is a local unitary operator. ($U$ is unitary because $H_{\rm f}^2 = \openone$.)
 We may then easily construct a basis of localized eigenstates at energy $\pm 1$ \cite{read2017},

 where $\alpha$ is an additional index.
-(Eigenstates $\ket{\Psi_{\vR \alpha}}$ are localized near lattice site $\vR$ because the unitary operator $U$ is local.)
-This simple construction proves the existence of a basis of localized eigenstates of $H_{\rm f}$, regardless of the underlyling topology~\footnote{This result is in conflict with the conclusions of Ref.~\onlinecite{song2014}.}.
-As shown by the argument presented around Eq.~(\ref{eq:HH}), localizability of the bulk Hamiltonian implies that surface and bulk spectra can be detached in principle.
+(Eigenstates $\ket{\Psi^\pm_{\vR \alpha}}$ are localized near lattice site $\vR$ because the unitary operator $U$ is local.)
+This simple construction proves the existence of a basis of localized eigenstates of $H_{\rm f}$, regardless of the underlying topology~\footnote{This result is in conflict with the conclusions of Ref.~\cite{song2014}, while it agrees with the conclusions of Ref.~\cite{hastings2011}.}.
+Since the (many-body) ground states of $H$ and $H_{\rm f}$ are the same, Eq.~(\ref{eq:ev}) proves Wannier localizability of this topological phase.
+The discussion of the previous subsection then implies the corollary that surface and bulk spectra can be separated from each other.

-For later reference we mention that the localized basis $\{\ket{\Psi^\eta_{\mathbf{R}\alpha}}\}$ and, hence, the decomposition of $H_{\rm f}$ into surface and bulk contributions as in Eq.\ (\ref{eq:HH}) is not unique: Each local unitary matrix $V$ generates another localized basis $\{\ket{\Psi^{\eta,V}_{\mathbf{R}\alpha}}\}$ by multiplying both elements of the two-component spinor in Eq.~(\ref{eq:ev}) by $V$.
+For later reference we mention that the Wannier functions $\{\ket{\Psi^\eta_{\mathbf{R}\alpha}}\}$ [$\eta \in \pm$, Eq.~(\ref{eq:ev})] and, hence, the decomposition of $H_{\rm f}$ into surface and bulk contributions as in Eq.~(\ref{eq:HH}) is not unique: Each local unitary matrix $V$ generates another set of Wannier functions $\{\ket{\Psi^{\eta,V}_{\mathbf{R}\alpha}}\}$ by multiplying both elements of the two-component spinor in Eq.~(\ref{eq:ev}) by $V$.
 In Sec.~\ref{Sec:UFO_Surface}, we demonstrate that the surface states described by $H_{\partial}$ in Eq.~(\ref{eq:HH}) may have a nonzero Chern number $\text{Ch}$.
 This number is constrained to have the same \emph{parity} as the winding number of the bulk Hamiltonians $H$ and $H_{\rm f}$.
-However, for a given parity its value depends on the choice of the localized basis for the bulk states: basis changes $\ket{\Psi^\eta_{\mathbf{R}\alpha}} \to \ket{\Psi^{\eta,V}_{\mathbf{R}\alpha}}$ lead to a change~\cite{lapierre2021}
+However, for a given parity its (integer) value depends on the choice of the localized basis for the bulk states: basis changes $\ket{\Psi^\pm_{\mathbf{R}\alpha}} \to \ket{\Psi^{\pm,V}_{\mathbf{R}\alpha}}$ lead to a change~\cite{lapierre2021}

-where, for a periodically extended definition of the local transformation, $W[V] \in \mathbb{Z}$ is the third winding number of $V$ over momentum space.
+where, for a periodically extended definition of the local transformation, $\nu[V] \in \mathbb{Z}$ is the third winding number of $V$ over momentum space.
 (An analogous relation was found for the surface response theory of a three-dimensional topological insulator~\cite{qi2008}.)